simshadows/sims-dotfiles/system-setup-scripts-and-guides/arch-linux/README.md

 You can also read the script and edit it yourself as needed.

-Do note that this script will require you to
+Do note that this script will require you to interact with any prompts.
+I left it this way to make sure we understand the options we're choosing here.